idoAl/training_setup/vmware/README.md

 * Then, use the recommended 20GB max disk size, and mark "Split virtual disk into multiple files"
 * Before you are done, make sure that the Network Adapter (listed in the hardware settings) is "NAT".
 We'll get to this later...
+* Done!

-* Finish! it takes some time so be patient.
+The VM takes time to load so be patient.